ferxinii/mc-NPT/README.md

 | --- | --- | ---|
 | 39.948 | 119.8 | 3.405 |

 The pressure is varied between 0.00613 GPa (0.15 in reduced units) and 0.604 GPa (15 in reduced units) in 30 uniformly distributed steps.
-Each configuraton of (N, P, T) is sampled every 500 MC steps for a total of 2000 samples.
+The temperature is fixed at 239.6 K (2 in reduced units).
+Each macroscopic configuration of (N, P, T) is sampled every 500 MC steps for a total of 2000 samples.

 <p align="center">